andrew henderson menu

 Furthermore, you can apply for citizenship once you’ve been a resident for a period of eight years.
 That doesn’t guarantee you’ll get it, but if you do get approved, you’ll get your hands on a highly valuable European passport.

 So, what are you waiting for?
 Huge swathes of expats have already uncovered Hungary – and Budapest specifically – as a great place to live.
-We’ve listed it as one of our favorite cities in Europe.
+We’ve even listed it as one of our favorite cities in Europe.

-6. Türkiye Citizenship by Investment
+6. Turkey Citizenship by Investment

 Turkey Citizenship by Investment Istanbul Skyline